BC Hydro's street light replacement program

 The details of new rates won't be known until we complete our procurement process and confirm the final LED street light costs for our rate application to the BCUC.
 The final LED street light rates require BCUC approval.

-We plan to file a rate design application with the BCUC in late 2019.
+We plan to file a rate design application with the BCUC in 2020.
 We're currently consulting with some communities on a LED street light rate structure to ensure that existing customer needs are considered and accommodated.

 To ensure all customers are treated fairly, we will be developing a transition rate during the deployment so that all customers receive the same financial benefit regardless of when the deployment occurs.
 All customers will be charged the same rates once we start deploying LED street lights.